vieduy/zac2022-lyric-alignment/README.md

 # Zalo AI Challenge 2022 - Lyric Alignment

-This is a solution for track Lyric Alignment - From team VTS-HTML
+This is a solution for track Lyric Alignment - From team VTS-HTML.

-Jiawen Huang, Emmanouil Benetos, Sebastian Ewert, "**Improving Lyrics Alignment through Joint Pitch Detection**," International Conference on Acoustics, Speech and Signal Processing (ICASSP).
-2022. [https://arxiv.org/abs/2202.01646](https://arxiv.org/abs/2202.01646)
+## Description

-## Dependencies
+Details are at the link of the [ZaloAI - Lyric Alignment](https://challenge.zalo.ai/portal/lyric-alignment)

 This repo is written in python 3.
 Pytorch is used as the deep learning framework.
 To install the required python packages, run